thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

 Gatekeeper operator collects resources from constraints and inserts those resources into your Gatekeeper `Config` resource.
 If the resource does not exist, the Gatekeeper operator creates the `Config` resource.

-If you set the `auditFromCache` parameter to `Enabled`, you need to manually set the Gatekeeper `Config` resource with the objects to sync to the cache.
-For more information, see *Configuring Audit* in the Gatekeeper documentation.

 To configure the `auditFromCache` parameter for resource collection from constraints, complete the following steps: